m-nahirny/GreenhouseVentController/README.md

 ## Software

 This project was built using the Espressif ESP-IDT development platform.
 I use this rather than Arduino because it gives me more granular control of the ESP32.
 I have a number of other projects, some of which needed features I could not find supported in Arduino and at this point I've got past the ESP-IDF learning curve so it's a more natural environment for me.
-I can appreciate that this is not everyne's preference but I'm sure the code could be proted to Arduino.
+I can appreciate that this is not everyne's preference but I'm sure the code could be ported to Arduino.

 ## Features